activities

 If you have a target and anchor pair, each of them uses all the available methods for targeting.
 To find the final target, all possible combinations for each of these elements are matched to elements on the screen and a score is given after the match.

-- the method worked, but was not the fastest
+- The method successfully identified the element, but it was not the fastest.

 Was this page helpful?